NTNU-IMT/stormbird/README.md

 ## Folder structure
 - `stormbird` contains the core library, written in [Rust](https://www.rust-lang.org/).
-- `book` contains a [mdBook](https://github.com/rust-lang/mdBook) that aims to explain the methods implemented in Stormbird more thoroughly than what is done in the code docs, together with references to papers with more information. **Waring**: This is currently very much a work in progress.
 - `pystormbird` contains a Python interface to the core library.
 This can either be used to run lifting line simulations directly, for instance using a scripting approach, or to test individual parts of the library, for instance when plotting is useful.
 The interface is generated using the